 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.

 This evening you will be in for a fabulous evening in Tokyo with one of our Insiders.
 Hailing from all parts of the English-speaking world, our Insiders have made Tokyo their home and really know where all the best places are so you can be sure to see a side of Tokyo that is rarely if ever seen by first-time visitors.
 You'll be met at your hotel at 7:00 pm this evening by our Insider who will take you for dinner at an izakaya.
 At one of these tapas-style gastro pubs, you’ll have the chance to try some delicious, traditional dishes while also gaining local knowledge about eating out in Japan from a real expert.
 Food and the first couple of drinks are on us but if you feel like a few extra rounds with dinner you can always settle the bill on the night.
-After dinner, you're welcome to stay out for a few more drinks with your tour leader or take a walk to check out some neon-lit scenes of night time Tokyo.
-Whatever you choose, the night can be tailored to suit your style, so if you want to move on to a more exclusive establishment for some post-dinner drinks, or do a bit of back street bar-hopping, just ask your tour leader for the night and he will be pleased to oblige.
-But be warned, he'll need to leave you by 11:00 PM before he turns into a pumpkin!
-(Or perhaps to catch the last train home - one or the other).
-Of course, he'll be sure to leave you in a great place so you can stay for a few more there, try another place or head back to the hotel.
+After dinner, you're welcome to stay out for a few more drinks with your Insider or maybe take a walk to check out some neon-lit scenes of nighttime Tokyo.
+Whatever you choose, the night can be tailored to suit your style so if you want to move on to a more exclusive establishment for some post-dinner drinks or do a bit of back street bar-hopping, just ask your Insider and they will be pleased to oblige.
+After a night on the town, your Insider will need to leave you by 11 pm to catch the last train home.
+Of course, they'll be sure to leave you in a great place so that you can stay for a few more there, try another place or head back to the hotel.
 The choice is yours!
 (This service is on a private basis.)

 The Hida, Kiso and Akaishi ranges of mountains, known collectively as the Japan Alps, rise majestically in northern Honshu.
 Mountains in Japan were once believed to be the sacred dwelling places of divine spirits.
 Takayama, in the heart of the Hida Mountains is a delightful town, established in the 16th century as the castle town of the Kanamori family and now famous throughout Japan for its old town area of narrow streets containing many well-preserved inns, tea houses, shops and merchants houses with the latticed windows and overhanging roofs characteristic of the Edo period.
 The town was also renowned throughout the Edo era (1603-1868) for the very high quality of its craftsmen and many of the temples in Kyoto were built by workers from Takayama.
 The town has many shrines and temples of its own giving rise to the title of 'Little Kyoto'.

 Just on the outskirts of the town, is the fascinating Hida folk village where old farm houses from across the region have been brought together and rebuilt (beam by beam) on a hillside overlooking the town.
 Takayama's morning market on the bank of the Miyagawa River is famous and well worth a visit to see the stands selling local farm produce, flowers and crafts.
 There are also some great micro sake breweries affording the chance to sample the wares of Takayama's most famous product!
 A stay in Takayama is a chance to get a feel for a way of life that really has all but disappeared from modern Japan.

 To make this journey it's a two and a half hour ride on the Limited Express from Takayama south to Nagoya, then just another 37 minutes further by Shinkansen west to Kyoto.
 You will be supplied with Green Car - First Class tickets.

 The majority of geisha live and work in Kyoto and are known as geiko in the local dialect.
 Gion is Kyoto’s most famous geisha district with a large concentration of ochaya tea houses, where the geiko entertain guests most evenings.
 Not just anyone can enter an ochaya however; in traditional Japanese society, hierarchy and social connections are everything, and most Japanese will never have the honor of an official invitation.

 Fortunately, we have solidified a strong link with one ochaya run by a very hospitable hostess, who speaks good English.
-We will arrange a 50 minute visit for you, to receive a fascinating glimpse into the geisha world.
-Over a cup of green tea and a Japanese cake, you'll be entertained by a geisha or maiko, who will perform a traditional dance for your.
+We will arrange a 45 minute visit for you, to receive a fascinating glimpse into the geisha world.
+Over a cup of green tea and a Japanese cake, you'll be entertained by a geisha or maiko, who will perform a traditional dance for you.
 An introduction to the life of a Geisha in Kyoto will be given in English, and you will also be able to take photos and ask any questions you may have.
 Please note that a visit to such a special tea house is subject to availability, and cannot be arranged at short notice.
 Date or time changes are also unlikely to be accommodated.
 (This service is on a private basis.)

-You will be picked up from Odawara station and transferred to your accommodation in Hakone by private vehicle.
-The driver will be holding a name board, waiting for you upon arrival.
-They will probably not speak that much English, but will ensure you get to your accommodation safely and comfortably.
-Travel time is in the region of 40-60 minutes.
+Upon arrival at Odawara station, you will be greeted by a private taxi driver, who will be holding a sign with your name on it.
+Although your driver will probably not speak that much English, they will make sure you are transferred to your accommodation in Hakone safely and comfortably.
+This ride will take between 40-60 minutes.
 (This service is on a private basis.)

 Gora Kadan exemplifies a fusion of tradition and personalization with captivating oriental charm.
 A perfect union of past and present, this magnificent property is set in the stunning context of the National Park of Hakone.
 Once a retreat for the Kaninnomiya Imperial family, this noble estate can be considered one of the area's most coveted treasures.
 This ancient Japanese hideaway offers a truly exquisite and unforgettable experience.
 The rooms at Gora Kadan are Japanese tradition at its best.
 As you walk around and through many of the passages, staircases, external and internal walkways, you begin to uncover a rich and detailed architecture and a rich interplay of solids and voids.
 Gora Kadan also offers a full service spa, offering an international menu of aromatherapy, thalasso therapy, Italian foot and leg treatments and Dead Sea salt therapy.